 See Also – Tax Clearance Certificates

-If you want to reinstate a C or S corporation that was involuntarily disolved, the Utah Department of Commerce requires you to have a Letter of Good Standing from the Utah State Tax Commission.
+If you want to reinstate a C or S corporation that was involuntarily disolved, the Utah Department of Commerce requires you to have a Certificate of No Taxes Due from the Utah State Tax Commission.
 See requirements below.
 There is no fee for this.
-Sole proprietorships, partnerships, limited partnerships, and limited liability companies are not required to have a Letter of Good Standing to be reinstated.
+Sole proprietorships, partnerships, limited partnerships, and limited liability companies are not required to have a Certificate of No Taxes Due to be reinstated.

-To request a Letter of Good Standing, complete form TC-42, "Application for a Letter of Good Standing".
+To request a Certificate of No Taxes Due, complete form TC-42, "Application for a Certificate of No Taxes Due".
 Form TC-42 can be submitted in person or by mail or fax.

 In Person: Any Utah State Tax Commission office